milbub/LinkMetadataImporter/README.md

 **Only for special use on FEEC BUT.
 Uses proprietary CML metadata sheet structure.**

-* Tested Python version: 3.10
+* Tested with Python version: 3.10

-* Required packages: mariadb, pandas, numpy, openpyxl, requests